delorenj/did-stuff/README.md

 > Because let's face it, your commit messages suck.
 Time to let the machines take over.

 **Embrace it.** Let their cold, metal arms wrap around you and whisper sweet diffs into your ear while they rock you slowly back to sleep, deep into the matrix where they keep you safely locked away from the horrors they plan to unleash...

-# I Present To You...
+## I Present To You...
 The most time efficient commit workflow possible, before we tread into "F*ck it, you just handle it AI - I trust you" territory.

 ### This thing here will:

 1. Peek at your dirty, dirty diffs
-2. Summon whichever AI God you pray to (AWS Bedrock or OpenAI.
-Yes, I can add more - chill buddy I have a day job and 3 kids.)
+2. Summon whichever AI God you pray to (for now,AWS Bedrock or OpenAI.)
 3. Spit out commit messages that almost make sense.
 Look em over.
 Verify them.
 Or whatever.
 Let's be real though - "wq" and be on your way.
 It'll be muscle memory before you know it.

 ## Check out these :foot:-churrs: